sentubiswas013/ReactJs/assets/css/question-11-java-code-excercise-01-simple-answer.md

         System.out.println("The longest word in the sentence is: " + longestWord);
     }
 }
+// Output: The longest word in the sentence is: programming
 ```

 ### ✅ **12.
 Count the Number of Occurrences of a Character in a String**